Get Tech Tips

 Condensate Drain Codes & Best Practices

 It should be stated and restated that codes and code enforcement vary from location to location within the US.
-The IMC (International Mechanical Code) is one of the most widely utilized and referenced and the 2015 version of the IMC section 307 is what I will be referring to in this article.
+The IMC (International Mechanical Code) is one of the most widely utilized and referenced.
+The 2015 version of the IMC section 307 is what I will be referring to in this article.

 The code as it relates to condensate disposal in the IMC is pretty vague.
-It says that it must be disposed of into an “approved location” and that it shouldn't dump on walkways, streets or alleys as to “cause a nuisance”.
+It says that it must be disposed of in an “approved location” and that it shouldn't be dumped on walkways, streets, or alleys as to “cause a nuisance.”

-This leaves us a lot of wiggle room for interpretation and a lot of authority to the AHJ (authority having jurisdiction) and design professionals to establish what is and what isn't an “approved location”.
-Here are a few good guidelines –
+That leaves us a lot of wiggle room for interpretation and a lot of authority to the AHJ (authority having jurisdiction) and design professionals to establish what is and what isn't an “approved location.”
+Here are a few good guidelines:

-- Don't dump condensate around foundations, basements or other areas that could cause ponding, erosion and/or leakage
+- Don't dump condensate around foundations, basements, or other areas that could cause ponding, erosion, or leakage.

-- When discharging into a shared drain or sewer system ensure that it isn't piped in such a way that waste fumes could enter the system or occupied space
+- When discharging into a shared drain or sewer system, ensure that it isn't piped so that waste fumes can enter the system or occupied space.

-The IMC dictates a 1% minimum pitch of the drain which is equal to 1/8″ fall for every 12″ (foot) of horizontal run.
+The IMC dictates a 1% minimum pitch of the drain, equal to 1/8″ fall for every 12″ (foot) of horizontal run.
 In practice, it is safer to use 1/4″ of fall per foot to ensure proper drainage and provide some wiggle room for error.

-Drains can be made out of many materials but PVC is by far the most common.
-When a drain line is PVC the IMC dictates that it should be supported every 4′ when horizontal (while maintaining proper pitch) and every 10′ vertically.
+Drains can be made out of many materials, but PVC is by far the most common.
+When a drain line is PVC, the IMC dictates that it should be supported every 4′ horizontally (while maintaining proper pitch) and every 10′ vertically.

-IMC 307.2.5 states that the condensate assembly must be installed in such a way that the drain line can be “cleared of blockages and maintained” without cutting the drain.
+IMC 307.2.5 states that the condensate assembly must be installed so that the drain line can be “cleared of blockages and maintained” without cutting the drain.

 Traps & Vents

-The IMC states that condensate drains should be trapped according to manufactures specs HOWEVER, wording was added in IMC 307.2.4.1 that states that ductless systems must either have a check valve or a trap in the condensate line.
-While most manufacturers don't specify this on this gravity ductless drains, it is something to look out for.
-James Bowman wrote a great article on some code compliance issues in the code that you can read HERE
+The IMC states that condensate drains should be trapped according to manufacturers' specs.
+HOWEVER, new wording was added in IMC 307.2.4.1 that states that ductless systems must either have a check valve or a trap in the condensate line.
+While most manufacturers don't specify this on gravity ductless drains, it is something to look out for.

-Venting after the trap (like shown on the EZ Trap above) is a really good idea in most applications because it helps prevent airlock that can occur due to double traps and shared drains as well as prevent siphoning.
+Venting after the trap (shown in both examples above) is an excellent idea in most applications because it helps prevent airlocks that can occur due to double traps and shared drains.
+It also prevents siphoning.
 This vent is AFTER the trap and must remain open to be effective.
 The vent opening should always rise above the trip level of the condensate overflow switch when it is in the primary drain line or pan or above the secondary/aux overflow port on the primary drain pan.
-This helps ensure that if a backup occurs that the water properly trips the switch instead of overflowing out of the vent.
-While venting is a common best practice it isn't part of the IMC code.
+That helps ensure that the water properly trips the switch instead of overflowing out of the vent if a backup occurs.
+While venting is a common best practice, it isn't required by the IMC.

-The IMC code doesn't directly state that the drain line must be insulated.
-Many will point to the where the ICC energy efficiency code states
+The IMC doesn't directly state that the drain line must be insulated.
+Many will point to where the ICC energy efficiency code states:

-Some municipalities do require that horizontal portions of drain inside the structure be insulated to prevent condensation and this standard makes sense to me.
-In Florida we always insulate horizontal portions of the drain because if we didn’t we would have consistent issues with growth and water damage due to the high dew points.
+Some municipalities do require that horizontal portions of the drain inside the structure be insulated to prevent condensation, and this standard makes sense to me.
+In Florida, we always insulate horizontal portions of the drain because we would have consistent growth and water damage issues due to the high dew points if we didn't.

-IMC 307.2.3 states that all HVAC equipment that produces condensate must have either a secondary drain line or a condensate overflow switch, a secondary drain pan with a secondary drain line or condensate switch or some combination of these installations should be used to prevent overflow if the primary drain line blocks.
+IMC 307.2.3 states that all HVAC equipment that produces condensate must have either a secondary drain line or a condensate overflow switch, a secondary drain pan with a secondary drain line, a condensate switch, or some combination of these installations should be used to prevent overflow if the primary drain line blocks.

-This includes rooftop units, ductless units and downflow units but the code does allow for the overflow prevention switch to be placed in the primary drain pan in these cases but NOT the primary drain line according to 307.2.3.1
+This code includes rooftop units, ductless units, and downflow units, but the code does allow for the overflow prevention switch to be placed in the primary drain pan in these cases but NOT the primary drain line, according to 307.2.3.1